PRBonn/HortiMapping/README.md

 ### Panoptic mapping

-For the multi-resolution panoptic mapping part, we use our previous work [Voxfield Panmap](https://github.com/VIS4ROB-lab/voxfield-panmap).
+For the multi-resolution panoptic mapping part, we use our previous work [Voxfield Panmap](https://github.com/VIS4ROB-lab/voxfield-panmap), which is built based on [Panmap](https://github.com/ethz-asl/panoptic_mapping).

 ### Fruit shape completion and pose estimation